-In Canada I’ve come to expect outdoor season to be brief, so as soon as the weather warms up, people fire up the BBQ and spruce up their gardens.
-I love being surrounded by nature, and soaking up much-needed Vit D. This is also an amazing way to combat nature deficit disorder.
-Yes, Vit N(ature) deficiency is a real thing, and I see it in my own house especially as my kids are getting older.
-Technology is interfering with our free time and while I’m glad my kids like to get their hands dirty, I’m always on the look-out for creative ways to push them outdoors and enjoy nature.
+In Canada I’ve come to expect outdoor season to be brief.
+So as soon as the weather warms up, I am on the look-out for creative ways to push my kids outdoors and enjoy nature.
+All around me, people bring out the deck chairs, fire up the BBQ and spruce up their gardens.
+I love being in nature, and soaking up much-needed Vit D. This is also an amazing way to combat nature deficit disorder.
+Yes, Vit N(ature) deficiency is a real thing.
+I see it in my own house, especially as my kids are getting older.
+Technology is interfering with our free time and I’m glad when my kids go outside, get their hands dirty and show their love for nature.

 5 magical ways for kids to love nature